MrJoshuaT/Fabric-Copper-Golem/README.md

 * In creative, you can use the Copper Golem spawn egg

 ### Goals, in priority order
+* Swim, to escape from water
+* Escape from danger, run away from attackers
-* Wandering around, this is taken straight from the Iron Golem code
+* Wandering around, this is taken straight from the Iron Golem code, to wander near villagers or to random blocks
+* Press button
 * Looking around
 * Spin head
-* Find buttons to press
+* Rod wiggle
 * Look at player
 * Look at Iron Golems, as they're their big brother

-* Press button
+* Find buttons to press

 ### Oxidation
 * Random ticks will cause oxidation to increment, of which are 4 levels (0-3)